 Each year, CHF Canada sends participating co-ops a full report of any changes to the costs and benefits of the Commercial Insurance Program.
-The Co-operators will distribute the 2018 renewal documents and invoices directly to the co-ops starting November 28, 2017.
+The Co-operators distributed the 2019 renewal documents and invoices directly to the co-ops beginning November 28, 2018.

 Claims experience differs across the country